-The Santa Clara Valley Water District’s (District) Safe, Clean Water and Natural Flood Protection Program has many priorities, including eight projects under Priority D for “restoring and protecting vital wildlife habitat and providing opportunities for increased access to trails and open space".
-In 2010, during the development of the foundational roots of the Priority D5 Project: Ecological Data Collection and Analysis effort, the District implemented a watershed approach to environmental monitoring and assessment using the Wetland and Riparian Area Monitoring Plan’s (WRAMP) 3-level framework recommended by the United States Environmental Protection Agency (USEPA).
-The D5 Project has been conducting watershed-wide GIS-based (Level-1) and rapid stream condition assessments (Level-2) in five major watersheds of Santa Clara County including Coyote Creek, Guadalupe River, upper Pajaro River, Lower Peninsula, and West Valley watersheds.
-The five watersheds will be re-assessed by the District on a rotating basis in the gfutre to evaluate temporal and spatial changes in stream condition.
+The Santa Clara Valley Water District’s (Valley Water) Safe, Clean Water and Natural Flood Protection Program has many priorities, including eight projects under Priority D for “restoring and protecting vital wildlife habitat and providing opportunities for increased access to trails and open space".
+In 2010, during the development of the foundational roots of the Priority D5 Project: Ecological Data Collection and Analysis effort, Valley Water implemented a watershed approach to environmental monitoring and assessment using the State's Wetland and Riparian Area Monitoring Plan’s (WRAMP) 3-level framework recommended by the United States Environmental Protection Agency (USEPA).
+The D5 Project has since been conducting watershed-wide GIS-based (Level-1) and rapid stream condition assessments (Level-2) in five major watersheds of Santa Clara County including Coyote Creek, Guadalupe River, upper Pajaro River, Lower Peninsula, and West Valley watersheds.
+The five watersheds will be re-assessed by Valley Water satarting in 2020 to evaluate temporal and spatial changes in stream condition.

-SFEI has been working with the District since 2009, to develop stream survey designs and sample draws, conduct CRAM field assessments, and report on the distribution, abundance, and condition of the aquatic resources within the five major watersheds, based on the California Aquatic Resources Inventory (CARI), and the California Rapid Assessment Method for streams (CRAM).
-To date, streams in four of the five major watersheds in Santa Clara County have been assessed by the Priority D5 Project with support from SFEI.
+To date, streams in all five major watersheds in Santa Clara County have been assessed by the Priority D5 Project with support from SFEI and Michael Baker International.
 The final watershed assessment reports can be found at the following links: